BenB196/crashplan-ffs-puller/README.md

-# crashplan-ffs-puller
+#crashplan-ffs-puller

-A golang application used for pulling Code 42 Crashplan File Forensic Search logs from their API.
-Either to a file (JSON or CSV), or directly to a JSON accepting API.
+A Golang application used for pulling Code42's Crashplan File Forensic Search (FFS) logs from their API.

+#TODOs

+1.